- A convenient home money pit

 That hurt, and I never gave him anything again.
 Why is it that some people don’t understand doing things to learn, to grow, to understand?
 Yes, we work to support ourselves and our families, and if we’re lucky, we love what we do.
 But it’s also okay to do things that don’t return a monetary profit.
 Why is that so hard to comprehend?

-The final financial analysis
+The final cost-of-beekeeping analysis

 When you get right down to it, my skating coach was right: You should never examine the numbers.
 How can you possibly do a financial analysis on a life-enriching adventure?
 For many people, beekeeping provides an awakening, a brush with nature they never expected, or a peek into a world of biology they never imagined.
 How much is that worth?
 It doesn’t come with dollar signs because it’s priceless.